subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ---
 id: create-a-simple-squid
 description: >-
-  This page is about taking the Squid template and customizing it to create a simple project
+  This tutorial shows how to fork and customize the squid template in order to create a simple project
 sidebar_position: 2
 ---